Criminal record checks

 How can I find out what information is held about me?

-It is a good idea to keep a copy of your request.
 You should get a reply from the police within 40 days.

 You can also find out what information is held about you by the HM Courts Service, HM Prison Service, and The Crown Prosecution Service (CPS).
 You can do this by contacting the organisation directly.
-You can challenge information on your DBS certificate that relates to contact with the courts and/or prison by contacting the Disclosure and Barring Service (DBS).
+You can challenge information on your DBS certificate that relates to contact with the courts or prison by contacting the Disclosure and Barring Service (DBS).

 How can I challenge the information put on a DBS certificate?

-There are two types of disputes:
+There are two types of disputes.